 President Obama Signs Missouri Disaster Declaration

-The President today declared a major disaster exists in the State of Missouri and ordered federal aid to supplement state and local recovery efforts in the area affected by severe storms, tornadoes, straight-line winds, and flooding during the period May 15 to July 27, 2015.
+The President today declared a major disaster exists in the State of Missouri and ordered federal aid to supplement state, tribal, and local recovery efforts in the area affected by severe storms, tornadoes, straight-line winds, and flooding during the period of December 23, 2015 to January 9, 2016.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.